MichaelsPlayground/FirebaseUiTutorial/readme.md

 cropping and uploading.
 If you prefer the older ("legacy") solution see "edit user profile (legacy)".

 Just a note on the data: the user dataset contains some elements that are not used within this tutorial.

-### edit user profile (legacy)

-The only difference to "edit user profile" is the image cropper.
-The newer solution is using the "device's built-in" image cropper like "Samsung Gallery" or "Google Photos".
-The legacy option is using the image cropper of Arthur (android-image-cropper).
-As the author named the project "unmaintained" you probably should not use this option for newer projects, but the implementation is very easy.

 ### List user on database (Listview)